labgem/PPanGGOLiN/docs/user/practicalInformation.md

 PPanGGOLiN is deliberately very verbose, to help users understand each stage of the analysis.
 If you want, verbosity can be reduced in several ways.
 First, you can specify the verbosity level with the `--verbose` option.
-With `0` will show only warning and erros, `1` will add the information (default value), and if you encounter any problem you can use the debug level with value `2`.
+With `0` will show only warnings and errors, `1` will add the information (default value), and if you encounter any problem you can use the debug level with value `2`.
-Then you can also remove the progress bar with the option `--disable_prog_bar` Finaly, you can also save PPanGGOLiN logs in a file by specified its path with the option `--log`.
+Then you can also remove the progress bars with the option `--disable_prog_bar` Finaly, you can also save PPanGGOLiN logs in a file by indicating its path with the option `--log`.

 ## Configuration file